Article Hero

 The change in stance reflects a more bullish view on the Pound rather than a more bearish stance on the dollar as Goldman still expects that the US currency will maintain a strong tone in 2024, especially against the Euro.
 Goldman expects that the ECB and Federal Reserve will be more aggressive in cutting interest rates next year which will provide direct and indirect Pound support.

 The bank, however, expects divergence in views to develop; “We find it harder to buy into this policy view for the BoE than for the Fed at present given much weaker activity data in the UK relative to in the US.
-The BoE policy rate is currently expected to remain above 5.00% for most of next year.
-We expect the UK rate market to price more BoE cuts back into next year in the coming quarters.”
+The BoE policy rate is currently expected to remain above 5.00% for most of 2024.
+We expect the UK rate market to price more BoE cuts back into the coming quarters.”

 Investment Banks continued to lower their BoE forecasts with at least 10 major banks including Barclays, HSBC, and Bank of America lowering their peak forecast to 5.25% from 5.50%.
 Deutsche Bank and JP Morgan have cut their peak forecast to 5.25% from 5.75% previously.